 To demonstrate, I ran a basic search on Singapore Airlines’ website.
 To fly from Singapore to Hong Kong on April 6th to April 16th, the cheapest ticket costs 635 SGD for a “sweet deal fare.”
 But I could care less about the price.
 After digging around some and reading the plane ticket’s rules, I’ve figured out the ticket books into code Q.

 It’s important to note that fare Q only gets 50% frequent flier miles out of the all that distance you fly – and that’s only for Singapore’s own program.
-If you’re trying to credit all the miles to another program, like United, they have their own set of rules.
+If you’re trying to credit all the miles to another program, then the fare codes matter how much mileage transfers over.
+Everyone has their own set of rules.

 Most airlines have a page online to see what airline and flights they will accept into their frequent flier program and United’s page for Singapore is here.
 And there’s no letter Q staring back at me.
 There’s a short disclaimer that if I don’t see it, then the fare doesn’t qualify.
 Zero miles.
 Zip.
 Nada.
 (I’m only using United as an example and because I’m the most familiar with them; each program has their own rules, check to see if your fare is eligible.)